 1 tsp salt-free organic seasoning blend of choice

 Preheat oven to 375 degrees (Fahrenheit).
 Wash the kale and tear the leaves into 3-4 inch pieces, discard the stem/rib.
 Be sure to dry the kale very well!
 Moisture and chips don’t mix.

 Lay the seasoned kale leaves on a baking sheet, careful not to overlap if possible.
-Bake for 15 minutes or until the leaves are crisp without being burned.
-Note that if you like to keep an eye on your food as it bakes, you will see the kale wilt first then crisp up.
+Bake for 12-15 minutes or until the leaves are crisp without being burned.
+Note that if you like to keep an eye on it as it bakes, you will see the kale wilt first then crisp up.
 Don’t worry when you see the leaves droop… that’s supposed to happen.